realXtend/doc/arch_article/simple.rst

 Lego bricks, instantly viewed, its a simple and fun process for users of all ages.
 Editing can be done locally, and the creation published later.
 This is in contrast to Second Life (tm) (SL) where all edits and additions happen on the servers -- the client application being no more than an interface to server side functionality.

-Naali is a single application that can run completely standalone, and does not suffer from the complexity of setting up a separate server with databases for local editing.
+Naali can run completely standalone, without the complexity of setting up a separate server for local editing.
 With OpenSimulator people often run a SL compatible server locally to achieve this local building [opensim-on-a-stick]_.

 Developers will find Naali to be highly extensible with dynamically loadable/unloadable modules.
 For example, an entirely new scripting language could be loaded as a module without needing to recompile Naali.
 Naali uses the Apache license so is permissive for businesses to create commerical software based on it.
 In contrast again to the Second Life viewer which only recently was relicenced partially from GPL to LGPL, with a single company owning and controlling the copyright.
-The main point of this article, however, is independent of particular applications, but instead about the extensible scene model we have now started using.
+The main point of this article, however, is independent of particular viewer and server implementations, but instead about the extensible scene model we have now started using.

 Naali uses the so-called Entity-Component (EC) model as a basis to construct extensible scenes.
 The model was adopted from contemporary